joungway/todo-list-app/README.md

 - Allow users to add new items and will be shown on the list
 - Allow to check off the items in the list
 2. Work route:
-- add '/work' to navigte to the work route
+- Navigate to the work route with '/work'
-- a brand new work list is shown
+- Allow to add items in this brand new work list

 ### Tech Stack